-Figure 13-4 on page 129 shows two USI units operating in two-wire mode, one as master and one as slave.
+Figure 17-4 shows two USI units operating in two-wire mode, one as master and one as slave.
 It is only the physical layer that is shown since the system operation is highly dependent of the communication scheme used.
-The main differences between the master and slave operation at this level is the serial clock generation which is always done by the master.
-Only the slave uses the clock control unit.

-Clock generation must be implemented in software, but the shift operation is done automatically in both devices.
-Note that clocking only on negative edges for shifting data is of practical use in this mode.
+The main differences between the master and slave operation at this level, is the serial clock generation which is always done by the master, and only the slave uses the clock control unit.
+Clock generation must be implemented in software, but the shift operation is done automatically by both devices.
+Note that only clocking on negative edge for shifting data is of practical use in this mode.
 The slave can insert wait states at start or end of transfer by forcing the SCL clock low.
 This means that the master must always check if the SCL line was actually released after it has generated a positive edge.

 Since the clock also increments the counter, a counter overflow can be used to indicate that the transfer is completed.
-The clock is generated by the master by toggling the USCK pin via the PORTA register.
+The clock is generated by the master by toggling the USCK pin via the PORT register.